 Take precautions to keep you and your pet safe during days of extreme cold

-Dangerously cold temperatures are expected to last in Minneapolis through Tuesday and a Wind Chill Warning remains in effect until Tuesday afternoon.
+Dangerously cold temperatures are expected to last in Minneapolis through Tuesday and a Wind Chill Advisory is in effect Monday night into Tuesday.
 When it gets this cold, frostbite can happen in just minutes.
 Folks are encouraged to take special precautions to keep themselves and their pets safe in the coming days.

 During cold weather, you should take the following precautions: